Participant Perceptions of a Robotic Coach Conducting Positive Psychology Exercises: A Qualitative Analysis: Related Work

 \subsection{Well-being Coaching and Positive Psychology}

-Coaching for well-being is a non-clinical approach that places an emphasis on the present, as well as how the coachee may thrive in the future and increase their fulfilment in life and at work \cite{hart2001coaching}.
-Contrary to psychological therapy, which is intended to manage mental illness, coaching aims to boost the coachee's mental well-being, optimism, and goal-striving \cite{green2006cognitive}.
-Coaching can emphasise various psychological practises, such as brief-solution focused practise (helping the coachee focus on how their problem is already being addressed in small ways) and cognitive behavioural therapy (focus on the relationship between thoughts, feelings, and actions), as well as positive psychology (paying more attention to the positive aspects of one's life).
-Different styles of coaching emphasize different psychological practices, such as cognitive behavioural coaching (examining the relationship between the coachee's actions, feelings, and thoughts), or brief-solution focused coaching (encouraging the coachee to notice and plan small steps that they are taking to address their problem) \cite{green2006cognitive}.
+Coaching for well-being is a non-clinical approach that places an emphasis on the present, as well as how the coachee may thrive in the future and increase their fulfilment in life and at work~\cite{hart2001coaching}.
+Contrary to psychological therapy, which is intended to manage mental illnesses, coaching aims to boost the coachees' mental well-being, optimism, and goal-striving~\cite{green2006cognitive}.
+Coaching can emphasise various psychological practices, such as brief-solution focused practice (helping the coachee to focus on how their problem is already being addressed in small ways) and Cognitive Behavioural Therapy (focus on the relationship between thoughts, feelings, and actions), as well as Positive Psychology (paying more attention to the positive aspects of one's life).
+Different styles of coaching emphasise different psychological practices, such as cognitive behavioural coaching (examining the relationship between the coachees' actions, feelings, and thoughts), or brief-solution focused coaching (encouraging the coachee to notice and plan small steps that they are taking to address their problem)~\cite{green2006cognitive}.

-Positive psychology coaching is another style of coaching, which places emphasis on the positive aspects of the coachee's life, and fostering a positive attitude toward things that happen in their life) \cite{seligman2007coaching}.
-Positive psychology practices can include e.g. focusing on positive experiences or positive individual traits \cite{duckworth2005positive}.
-Examples of positive psychology exercises are writing down things the person is grateful for daily (in order to increase gratitude), and identifying a person's key strengths that they used a particular situation \cite{meyers2013added}.
-Positive psychology has been widely used e.g. in organizations to enhance employee well-being and performance \cite{meyers2013added}, and in schools to improve student well-being, relationships, and academic performance \cite{waters2011review}.
+\acf{PP} coaching is another style of coaching, which places emphasis on the positive aspects of the coachee's life, and fostering a positive attitude toward things that happen in their life)~\cite{seligman2007coaching}.
+Combining coaching with positive psychology exercises can improve the effect of positive psychology interventions~\cite{trom2022positive}. \ac{PP} practices can include focusing on positive experiences or positive individual traits~\cite{duckworth2005positive}.
+Other examples of positive psychology exercises can include writing down things the person is grateful for daily (in order to increase gratitude), and identifying a person's key strengths that they used a particular situation~\cite{meyers2013added}.
+Positive psychology has been widely used in organizations to enhance employee well-being and performance \cite{meyers2013added}, and in schools to improve student well-being, relationships, and academic performance~\cite{waters2011review}.